-The Trustee's ESG beliefs are outlined in Section 9 of the Scheme's SIP.
+The Trustees' ESG beliefs are outlined in Section 9 of the Scheme's SIP.

-The Trustee regularly reviews Stewardship and Sustainability policies noted above.
-If the Trustee find that the relevant policies of Mercer, MGIE or the third party asset managers do not align with their own beliefs they will notify Mercer and consider disinvesting some or all of the assets held in the Mercer Funds.
+The Trustees regularly review Stewardship and Sustainability policies noted above.
+If the Trustees find that the relevant policies of Mercer, MGIE or the third party asset managers do not align with their own beliefs they will notify Mercer and consider disinvesting some or all of the assets held in the Mercer Funds.
 They may also seek to renegotiate commercial terms with Mercer.

 The Pension Schemes Act 2021 introduced legislation requiring specified pension schemes to have effective governance, strategy, risk management, and accompanying metrics and targets for the assessment and management of climate risks and opportunities.
 This requirement is aligned with the Task Force on Climate-related Disclosures (TCFD) framework.
 The TCFD framework is a set of recommendations developed by an international task force established by the Financial Stability Board (FSB).
-The framework provides guidance for organizations to disclose climate-related financial information in a consistent and decision-useful manner.